On Probation Home Loan

 You may have been headhunted specifically for your qualifications and may be continuing to excel in your profession but with a different company.

 When it comes to applying for a home loan, there’s a problem.
-Your bank has told you that you will have to wait until you are no longer in a probation period before you can get a loan.
+Your bank has told you that you’ll have to wait until you’re no longer in a probation period before you can get a loan.

 Guess what?
 Not all banks think the same way about people who are on probation!